rehmanali1994/rehmanali1994.github.io/_projects/FWI-multiparametric-elastic.md

     FWI Reconstruction of Sound Speed and Attenuation in the Breast {% cite Ali2024_BlockLU_2DFWI %}.
 (Top) Benign Cyst.
 (Bottom) Malignancy.
 </div>

 The examples above show in-vivo breast reconstructions differentiating between a benign cyst and and a diagnosed malignancy, demonstrating the potential of FWI to provide diagnostically relevant tissue characterization in addition to anatomical imaging {% cite Ali2024_BlockLU_2DFWI %}.
 For example, although the fluid-filled cyst has a higher sound speed than the fat background of the breast, the attenuation is through the same region is low, and the globular morphology of the cyst is indicative of a fluid filled pocket of tissue.
-However, the malignancy is branching spiculated mass (indicative of tissue scarring) with both high sound speed and attenuation.
+However, the malignancy is a spiculated mass with branching tissue indicative of tissue scarring that has both high sound speed and attenuation.
+This ultimately differentiates the malignancy from the fluid-filled cyst.

 ### From the Acoustic to the Fully Elastic Wave Equation